ni/measurement-plugin-integration-example-python/docs/Measurement Plug-In Client Integration.md

   except Exception as e:
       raise Exception("Exception thrown from client generation: ", e)
   ```

+  **Note:** In this approach, the class and module names will be generated automatically.

 ## Example of Integrating the Measurement Plug-In Client Generator into a User Application